GoldenbergLab/r-project-template/README.md

 1. Open with [GitHub Desktop](https://desktop.github.com/) (for those with less coding experience)
 - Please download GitHub desktop using the link above
-- Click Open with GitHub Desktop, and pick a location in your personal file system to store it using the GitHub Desktop cloning interface.
-If using Linux, see option 2.
+- Click `Open with GitHub Desktop`, and pick a location in your personal file system to store it using the GitHub Desktop cloning interface.
+The default is `Documents/GitHub` (this is fine to use).
+- If using Linux, see option 2.

 2. Command line using HTTPS method (for those with more coding experience) If using Linux or prefer the command line, you will use the HTTPS-based URL from the Code dropdown menu.
 The URL will look like https://github.com/startyourlab/r-project-template.git.
 Click the clipboard icon to copy it.
 From within your projects directory in the terminal, run git clone ..., replacing the "..." with the URL you just copied.